Voluntary Human Extinction Movement

 The Voluntary Human Extinction Movement (VHEMT) is an environmental movement that calls for all people to abstain from reproduction in order to cause the gradual voluntary extinction of humankind.
-VHEMT supports human extinction primarily because, in the group's view, it would prevent environmental degradation.
+VHEMT supports human extinction primarily because it would prevent environmental degradation.
 The group states that a decrease in the human population would prevent a significant amount of human-caused suffering.
 The extinctions of non-human species and the scarcity of resources caused by humans are frequently cited by the group as evidence of the harm caused by human overpopulation.

 VHEMT was founded in 1991 by Les U. Knight, an American activist who became involved in the American environmental movement in the 1970s and thereafter concluded that human extinction was the best solution to the problems facing the Earth's biosphere and humanity.
 Knight publishes the group's newsletter and serves as its spokesman.
 Although the group is promoted by a website and represented at some environmental events, it relies heavily on coverage from outside media to spread its message.

 Many commentators view its platform as unacceptably extreme, while endorsing the logic of reducing the rate of human reproduction.
 In response to VHEMT, some journalists and academics have argued that humans can develop sustainable lifestyles or can reduce their population to sustainable levels.
-Others maintain that, whatever the merits of the idea, the human reproductive drive will prevent humankind from ever voluntarily seeking extinction.
+Others maintain that whatever the merits of the idea, the human reproductive drive will prevent humankind from ever voluntarily seeking extinction.

 History

 The Voluntary Human Extinction Movement was founded by Les U. Knight, a graduate of Western Oregon University and high school substitute teacher living in Portland, Oregon.
 After becoming involved in the environmental movement as a college student in the 1970s, Knight attributed most of the dangers faced by the planet to human overpopulation.
-He joined the Zero Population Growth organization, and chose to be vasectomised at age 25.
+He joined the Zero Population Growth organization, and chose to be vasectomized at age 25.
 He later concluded that the extinction of humanity would be the best solution to the Earth's environmental problems.
 He believes that this idea has also been held by some people throughout human history.

 In 1991, Knight began publishing VHEMT's newsletter, known as These Exit Times.
 In the newsletter, he asked readers to further human extinction by not procreating.
 VHEMT has also published cartoons, including a comic strip titled Bonobo Baby, featuring a woman who forgoes childbearing in favor of adopting a bonobo.
 In 1996, Knight created a website for VHEMT; it was available in 11 languages by 2010.
 VHEMT's logo features the letter "V" (for voluntary) and a picture of the Earth with north at the bottom.